any_view

 class Diff = ptrdiff_t>

-template <class Value, any_view_options Opts, class Ref, class RValueRef,
+template <class Element, any_view_options Opts, class Ref, class RValueRef,

 class Diff>